 The termination of the DHL flying comes as no big surprise, and in fact we have been expecting it since DHL pulled out of the US domestic market at the end of 2008.
 Since that time both Air Transport Services Group (ATSG) and ASTAR have continued to provide lift in the US to support DHL’s international operations, but at a much lower level than before the pullout.
 And when DHL announced last year that it would outsource some of its US flying to Atlas Air, we felt the writing was on the wall for ASTAR.

 In years past ASTAR might well have found other customers, and carried on flying.
-But as we pointed out here on cargofacts.net last month (see Another one bites the dust), the prospects for small independent all-cargo operators are increasingly bleak.
+But as we pointed out here on cargofacts.net last month, the prospects for small independent all-cargo operators are increasingly bleak.
 Even small operators with new, efficient freighters are going out of business, so ASTAR, with its ancient DC-8s, had little chance.

 However, the question has to be asked: Does DHL need to replace the ASTAR lift?
 And if so, where will it turn?
 Given that DHL’s US international business is growing, we suspect that it will have to supplement the existing US domestic lift provided by ABX and Atlas to support that growth.
 One unconfirmed rumor is that DHL will transfer some of the 757-200Fs it currently has in Europe to the US – likely for operation by one of ATSG’s subsidiary carriers (ABX, ATI, and Capital Cargo).
 We shall see.